Dynamical friction from self-interacting dark matter: Test problems

 \subsection{Velocity dependence}

-The effective cross-section $\sigma_\mathrm{eff}$ \citep[introduced by][]{Yang_2022D} allows to map cross-sections with different velocity dependencies onto each other.
+The effective cross-section $\sigma_\mathrm{eff}$ \citep[introduced by][]{Yang_2022D} allows one to map cross-sections with different velocity dependencies onto each other.
 It integrates the cross-section with its velocity dependence over the assumed Maxwell-Boltzmann distribution of the scattering velocities, applying a weighting factor of $v^5$.
 The effective cross-section is given by

-Note that this is very similar to the matching procedure proposed by \cite{Yang_2023S}; see also the work by \cite{Outmezguine_2023}.
-It has been shown that this works fairly well for isolated halos and, in turn, velocity-dependent cross-sections can be approximately described with constant cross-sections.
-However, it is known that this does not work for systems that involve multiple velocity scales, such as merging galaxy clusters \citep{Sabarish_2024} or halos containing substructure \citep{Fischer_2024a}.
+We note that this is very similar to the matching procedure proposed by \cite{Yang_2023S}; see also the work by \cite{Outmezguine_2023}.
+It has been shown that this works fairly well for isolated haloes and, in turn, velocity-dependent cross-sections can be approximately described with constant cross-sections.
+However, it is known that this does not work for systems that involve multiple velocity scales, such as merging galaxy clusters \citep{Sabarish_2024} or haloes containing substructure \citep{Fischer_2024a}.

 Here, we investigate how well the matching works for our setup to study dynamical friction.
 In Fig.~\ref{fig:vdep}, we show simulations involving different velocity dependencies specified in terms of $w$, but they are all matched using Eq.~\eqref{eq:sigma_eff}.
 We have simulated very anisotropic cross-sections (top panel) and isotropic ones (bottom panel).
 For times up to $t \approx 0.5 \, \mathrm{yr}$, the difference between the runs is fairly small and increases at later stages when the BH has slowed down.
 We find that the matching of the velocity dependence using the effective cross-section does not work as well as for the angular dependence using the viscosity cross-section.
 However, in our case where the velocity of the BH is falling below half its initial value over the course of the simulation, the deviation between the runs hardly exceeds 2.5\%.
 This might be enough for a rough estimate, and separate simulations for velocity-dependent cases may only be needed when a higher accuracy is required.